All Excursions are Single Ticket options; none are included in Conference Packages.

 $15 USD includes round trip transportation

-$45 USD includes round trip transportation, entrance fees, and lunch
+$45 USD includes round trip transportation, entrance fees, and catered lunch

 Meet at the front door of Hotel Real de Minas at 10:45 to board the bus

 The jaw-dropping homes and landscapes, the working studios, and the selective shops and galleries we visit create an unforgettable San Miguel experience.
 Each stop features the genius of artists, architects, and designers.
-This unique tour includes a lovely catered lunch in the country and a stop at Trip Advisor’s #1 shopping destination in SMA, Galeria Atotonilco (world-renown folk art).
+This unique tour includes a lovely catered lunch in the country and a stop at Trip Advisor’s #1 shopping destination in SMA, Galeria Atotonilco (world-renown folk art in an extraordinary setting).

-Meet in the lobby of Hotel Real de Minas at 1:20 PM.
-Return to Hotel at 4:30 PM
+Meet at the front door of Hotel Real de Minas at 11:00 AM

-This walkabout includes a brief talk about haiku followed by a meandering walk through El Charco, stopping at various locations to observe and write.
-Located 15 minutes from the Hotel, this must-see treasure was named a Peace Zone by the Dalai llama in 2004.
+This walkabout includes a brief talk about haiku followed by a walk through El Charco, stopping at various locations to observe and write.
+Located 15 mins. from the Hotel, this must-see treasure was named a Peace Zone by the Dalai Lama.
 Easy-to-moderate trails through succulents and lichen offer stunning vistas of wetlands, the lake, and the canyon.
 We will end by sharing our haiku (optional).
-No experience necessary, all ages welcome.
-Bring a writing pad or journal, pencils or pens.
-Comfortable walking shoes are a must.
+No experience necessary; all ages welcome.
+Bring writing pad and pen.
+Water and snack provided.
+Wear comfortable shoes.

 Haiku is a rewarding writing practice that hones awareness.
-As we become more mindful, more present, more fully aware of our surroundings, we open our senses to the subtleties of time and place often missed in the rush of everyday life.
-Wyman Rousseau leads Mindfulness and Haiku Walks & Workshops across the US, Europe, and Mexico.
-He has studied with Thich Nhat Hanh in France and in the States.
+As we become more present to our surroundings, we open our senses to the subtleties of time and place often missed.
+Wyman Rousseau has studied with Thich Nhat Hanh in France and in the US.
 His love of haiku emerged years ago from friendships formed with fellow students from Japan while attending graduate school at the University of Chicago.